Digital-Anthropic/cloud-labs/terraform/theory/README.md

 - **Improved Debugging**: Provides clear error messages when validation rules are not met, aiding in troubleshooting.

-By leveraging Terraform's variable capabilities, including type constraints, object construction, and validation, you can create more robust, flexible, and maintainable infrastructure as code configurations.
+By using  type constraints, object construction, and validation, you can create more robust, flexible, and maintainable configurations.

 #### Using Variables in Resources